2011 Charsadda bombing

 A double bombing occurred on 13 May 2011 in Shabqadar Fort in Charsadda District of Khyber Pakhtunkhwa province of Pakistan.
 98 people were killed when two suicide bombs exploded in the Frontier Constabulary training centre.
 At least 140 others were injured.
 The explosions occurred while cadets were getting into buses for a ten-day leave after a training course.

 Background

-It was the deadliest attack in Pakistan since the death of al-Qaeda founder Osama bin Laden; the death of bin Laden had led Ahmed Akhtar to speculate that Pakistan would receive retaliatory acts of violence for its supposed participation in the al-Qaeda leader's death.
-The Frontier constabulary is a paramilitary force of about 70,000 men who provide security to foreign embassies in major cities and man checkpoints in Khyber Pakhtunkhwa.
+It was the deadliest attack in Pakistan since the death of al-Qaeda founder Osama bin Laden; the death of bin Laden had led to apprehensions that Pakistan would receive retaliatory acts of violence for its supposed participation in the al-Qaeda leader's death.
+The Frontier Constabulary is a paramilitary force of about 70,000 men who provide security to foreign embassies in major cities and man checkpoints in Khyber Pakhtunkhwa.
 It was established in the 1800s and is run by the Pakistani police.
 For men of many poor families joining the constabulary is a coveted ambition.